 We do a little math behind the scenes to ensure that word clouds display nicely.
 It is important to note that this calculation is purely for the purposes of ensuring good-looking word clouds; it is by no means scientific.

 First, we create a list of the 25 most frequent words (that are not on the excluded words list).
 Then for each word we do the following calculation:

-total count for all 25 words minus the count for word with the least frequency (of the 25), divided by the count for that word minus the count for the word with least frequency (of the 25).
+Total count for all 25 words minus the count for words with the least frequency (of the 25), divided by the count for that word minus the count for the word with least frequency (of the 25).
 This is multiplied by a value such that the word or words with the largest count are displayed with the largest font size and the word or words with the smallest count display with the smallest font size.